 The two most important triads are the major and minor triads.
-The difference between them is the third.
+In addition to the root note, both have a perfect fifth.
+The difference between the chords is the third.
 If it is major, it is a major triad, if it is a minor third, it is a minor chord:

 As you can see, the diminished triad has a minor third and a diminished fifth.
 The augmented triad has a major third and an augmented fifth.

 Diminished seventh chords are very special.
-They consist of a diminished triad to which you add a diminished seventh.
+They consist of a diminished triad to which you add—not a minor but a diminished seventh.

 Dim7 chords have all sorts of interesting properties.
 First and foremost, they are perfectly symmetrical.
 There are three semitones between each chord member, and when you stack yet another minor third on top of the diminished seventh, you will find yourself back at the octave!
 This means that any of the notes in the chord can be regarded as the root.